Is Automated Topic Model Evaluation Broken?: The Incoherence of Coherence: Acknowledgements

 \section{Acknowledgements}

-This material is based upon work supported by the National Science Foundation under Grants 2031736 and 2008761, ARLIS, and by an Amazon Research Award.
-We thank Sweta Agrawal for her comments, particularly her suggestion to conduct a meta-analysis.
+This material is based upon work supported by the National Science Foundation under Grants 2031736, 2008761, 1822494, ARLIS, and by an Amazon Research Award.
+We thank Sweta Agrawal for her suggestion to conduct a meta-analysis.
 We owe much appreciation to Dallas Card for his keen advice on power analyses.
-Thanks to Frank Fineis for help on several statistical questions.
-Finally, we also thank Shuo Chen for his suggestions regarding the false discovery rate calculations.
+Thanks to Frank Fineis for help on several statistical questions, as well as Shuo Chen for his suggestions regarding the false discovery rate calculations.
+Finally, we thank Caitie Doogan for her helpful comments on the clarity of argumentation, as well as our anonymous reviewers.